 Board Certification is the highest level of evaluation by The Florida Bar of competency and experience within an area of law, and professionalism and ethics in practice.
-More than 4,500 Florida lawyers are recognized as specialists in one or more of 24 certification areas.
-The RPPTL Section of the Florida Bar encourages members of the section to become Board Certified in the areas of Construction Law, Real Property and Probate & Trust Law.
-The RPPTL Section conducts annual live and webcast Certification Review Courses for Consturction Law Certification, Real Property Law Certification and Wills, Trusts and Estates Law Certification.
+More than 5,000 Florida lawyers are recognized as specialists in one or more of 27 certification areas.
+The RPPTL Section of the Florida Bar encourages members of the section to become Board Certified in the areas of Construction Law, Real Estate, Wills, Trusts, and Estates, and Condominium and Planned Development Law.
+The RPPTL Section conducts annual live and webcast Certification Review Courses for Construction Law Certification, Real Property Law Certification, Wills, Trusts and Estates Law Certification, and Condominium and Planned Development Law Certification.

 Why Become Certified?